starknetfndn/defispring/backend/README.md

 ```

-The addresses in the JSON files should be Starknet wallet addresses for the recipients of the airdrop.
+The addresses in the JSON files should be Starknet wallet addresses for the recipients of the allocation.
 The amounts should be the amount in its base units: 1 full STRK token is expressed as _1000000000000000000_.
 No decimal amounts are allowed.